masa-finance/tee-worker/README.md

 - `LISTEN_ADDRESS`: The address the service listens on (default: `:8080`).
 - `RESULT_CACHE_MAX_SIZE`: Maximum number of job results to keep in the result cache (default: `1000`).
 - `RESULT_CACHE_MAX_AGE_SECONDS`: Maximum age (in seconds) to keep a result in the cache (default: `600`).
 - `CAPABILITIES`: Comma-separated list of capabilities to enable for the worker.
 This is a security feature to limit the actions the worker can perform.
 The default is `*` which allows all actions.
+Note that this is an optional feature.
+If not set, the worker will automatically determine the capabilities based on the provided Twitter credentials and API keys.

 ### Capabilities

+The `CAPABILITIES` environment variable defines the actions the worker can perform.
+This is a security feature to limit the actions the worker can perform.
+The default is `*` which allows all actions.

+Note that this is an optional feature.
+If not set, the worker will automatically determine the capabilities based on the provided Twitter credentials and API keys.

 - `*`: All capabilities (default).
 - `all`: All capabilities.
 Same as `*`.